 Libraries and Computers

-Situated about ninety minutes northwest of London, Oxford is a pleasant, inviting city of over 100,000 inhabitants.
+Situated about ninety minutes northwest of London, Oxford is a pleasant, inviting city of 165,000 inhabitants.
 It has cinemas, stores, coffee shops, restaurants, and bookshops, all within easy reach of Trinity College.
 Frequent trains and buses conveniently link it with London, the west of England, and Wales.

 The Hofer Book Prize

-Funded by friends of Ernest H. Hofer, the founding director of the Oxford Summer Seminar, the Hofer Book Prize is awarded each year to two students who submit the best essays written for a Seminar course, one in the category of Literature or Criticism and one in the category of History, Politics, or Law.
+Funded by friends of Ernest H. Hofer, the founding director of the Oxford Summer Seminar, the Hofer Book Prize is awarded each year to students who submit the best essays written for a Seminar course, one in the category of Literature or Criticism and one in the category of History, Politics, or Law, as well as in the category of Short Fiction.
 The judges for the Hofer Prize are Seminar faculty members, and the Prize is awarded at the Seminar's closing banquet.

 For Best Paper in Literature: co-winners Madeleine Jackman and Ryan Maloney of the University of Massachusetts Amherst

 For Best Paper in Law: Brittany Fish of Drake University